How do you ensure that you don’t pour time, attention and heart into a welcome book that guests don’t read?

 The TL;DR section should include the most essential pieces of information that guests need to know, right up front.
 The “this will be bad for everyone involved if you don’t read this” info.
 The “this is the stuff guests will text about at midnight” info.
 And, of course, the WiFi password.

-And then be sure to include a short sentence at the end that your guidebook includes lots of valuable and rich information for those that want to read on.
+And then be sure to include a short sentence at the end, highlighting that your guidebook includes lots of valuable and rich information for those that want to read on.

-The truth is, when your guidebook details are written in a dry, “strictly business” tone, guests are more likely to ignore—or read it and immediately forget what they read.
+The truth is, when your guidebook details are written in a dry, “strictly business” tone, guests are more likely to ignore it —or read it and immediately forget what they read.

 There’s a reason that certain car insurance commercials are often hilarious and rarely about car insurance.
 The producers know that laughing makes people feel good, pay attention, and improves recall for their brand.